-Myth: Only women are sexually harassed, this does not happen to men; and all sexual harassment
+Myth: Only women are sexually harassed, as this does not happen to men because all sexual

-Reality: While women continue to be the majority of sexual harassment recipients, men do get harassed--by other men and by women.
-Currently, approximately 11% of EEOC claims involve men filing grievances against female supervisors.
-Also, increasing numbers of women are being sexually harassed by other women.
+Reality: While women continue to be the majority of sexual harassment recipients, men do get harassed--by other men and/or by women.
+Approximately 11% of EEOC claims have involved men filing grievances against female supervisors.

-Myth: The seriousness of sexual harassment is exaggerated; most "harassment" is really
+Myth: The seriousness of sexual harassment is exaggerated, as most "harassment" is really

 Myth: Any unwanted touch, sexual comments, or sexual attention is discriminatory and should